 Consider Fresh Herbs

-Fresh herbs in whitewashed planters give a quintessential summer vibe to this outdoor table.
+Fresh herbs in whitewashed planters lend a quintessential summer vibe to this outdoor table.
+Plus, you can double these pretty pots as tasty favors for your guests.

 Select Plants With Subtle Scents